Connect with us

 Murray, a fourth-year guard from Kitchener, Ont., became the first Denver Nuggets player in franchise history to score 50 points in a playoff game.

-He also set a record for the highest point total by a Canadian in an NBA game, eclipsing the previous record of 48 points he shared with Hall of Famer and two-time NBA MVP Steve Nash.
+He also set a record for the highest point total by a Canadian in an NBA playoff game, surpassing the previous record of 48 points he shared with Hall of Famer and two-time NBA MVP Steve Nash.
+However, the highest-scoring game by a Canadian in any NBA game remains Kiki Vandeweghe’s 51-point performance.

 Murray added 11 rebounds and seven assists and hit nine three-pointers in the loss, but the effort was largely overshadowed by a 51-point performance by Utah’s Donovan Mitchell.